Again and again I’ve noticed that we humans are quite capable of being good to each other when we get to know each other face to face.

 With respect.
 Genuine respect.

 And none of this tough love shit, where we say we love other humans but stand our ground when we have some sort of policy to uphold.
-And I don’t give a shit about policy.
-I don’t care how complicated it is.
+It’s not complicated.

 Love is love, and people are people.
 Plain and simple.

-Yeah, yeah, yeah, it appears we’ve got a good vs. evil thing going, but guess what?
+Yeah, yeah, yeah, it appears we’ve got a good vs. evil thing going anymore, but guess what?
 On a day-to-day basis we just have each other.
 And when it comes down to it, we still just have each other.